satwikambashta/todo2024/README.md

 ## CORS
 To allow your frontend to connect to the API, ensure that the frontend's domain is added to the allowed URLs in CORS.
 You can contact me on [LinkedIn](https://www.linkedin.com/in/satwik-saurav-a058aa21b/) to request access.
+OR YOU CAN CLONE THE GITHUB REPOSITORY AND RUN IT ON LOCALHOST:5000

 ## License
 This project is open-source and available under the MIT License.